zwh20081/Bookdatamaker/README.md

 - API keys (OpenAI, DeepSeek, etc.)

 **For Local Mode:**
-- Python 3.10+
+- Python 3.10-3.12 (3.13 not supported due to vLLM compatibility)
-- NVIDIA GPU with CUDA support
+- NVIDIA GPU with CUDA support (or CPU, though slower)
-- 16GB+ VRAM recommended
+- 16GB+ VRAM recommended for GPU
+- transformers==4.46.3
 - Linux or WSL2 (recommended)

 ---